Last updated: October 10, 2013

 I bought this for my boat music studio, but decided *cough* that it is overkill for near-field and general entertainment use in such a small enclosed space.
 These are much-loved (read the Amazon reviews) and run very cool and quiet, thanks to Class D (digital switch-mode) operation.
 215 watts per channel into 8 ohm speakers, or 350 watts into 4 ohms.
 They are $299 on Amazon, and this has only been out of the box once for a few minutes so I could ogle its geeky beauty.
 I’ll take $275, and this would be perfect for a gigging rack setup or larger home entertainment system.
 Specs at the Crown product page.
 (In case you’re wondering, I’ve decided instead to use a Fusion marine stereo, which is a more conventional approach and realistically all I need.
 Having both as planned would require error-prone speaker switching, and I don’t even have the physical space for speakers robust enough to handle this if invertently cranked.
 Every time I read the Crown reviews I want to keep it, but it’s just overkill for my needs… <sigh>)

-This allows a single charging source on your boat (alternator, typically) to charge three battery banks while preventing them from discharging into each other…. preventing, for example, the starting battery from being run down by house loads.
-This model can handle 165 amps total and weighs about 5 pounds; they sell new for $212-323, depending on how carefully you shop.
+This allows a single power source on your boat (alternator, typically) to charge three battery banks while preventing them from discharging into each other…. so that, for example, the starting battery won’t be run down by house loads.
+This model can handle 165 amps total and weighs about 5 pounds; they sell new for $200-300, depending on how carefully you shop.
 Specs are at the manufacturer’s site; the 1-3-165 is the one in the bottom row of the table.
 I removed this one from my boat while re-doing the battery management system (combining the original split bank and going to an ACR for charge/discharge isolation), and it’s looking for a new floating home.
+This is also listed on eBay at the same price if you would rather go through their system.

 Removed from Nomadness: two brass halogen marine dome light fixtures with wood (teak, I think) trim rings to allow surface mounting with side wire-exit.
 I am changing everything to LEDs… but these were in my galley and work fine.
 Each has a mini toggle switch, and they take those common push-in halogen bulbs (12 volts).
 The photo makes it look like the wood is varnished, but it is not.
 The fixture diameter is 3-1/2″ and the wood ring is 4-1/2″.
 These would also be great under-counter lights in an RV; the teak mounting pads give them a beautiful finished look.